Thursday, May 21, 2009

 There were actually 16, and each held the official title during their tenure as President of the United States in Congress Assembled".
 The ‘President’ (prior to the creation of the Executive Office in 1788, in which George Washington assumed that unrelated role as the official first U.S. President) was basically a presiding moderator for the Continental Congress while they were in session, and held no executive privilege or power by assuming this role.

 Although Prince could’ve done better to thoroughly explain his inference, it’s a journalists’ job to research the comment before rendering an opinion, and determine the context.
 When that flew out of his mouth, I was admittingly skeptical, but rather than trash him for it, the first thing I did was research to see if he was alluding to something else entirely than what the statement suggested.
-He was.

 And, technically, he’s right.
 He was also right for saying that this was never taught in schools.
 It wasn’t.
 What he was suggesting is the desire for full disclosure in his education of America’s history, not just selected components designed to potentially cause bias, sway judgment, or coerce.
 Teach the ‘real deal’, not selected areas, or propaganda.